dinesh3836/paytmGratify/README.md

 ﻿# paytmGratify

-**paytmGratify** helps in hassle free money transfer from Merchant Sub-Wallet to customer wallet
+**paytmGratify** is a paytm module which helps in hassle free money transfer from Merchant Sub-Wallet to customer wallet

 ## Installation